North Vancouver School District

 Young artists ages 8 - 15 will explore their surroundings with artist Samuel Roy-Bois in the beautiful setting of Paradise Valley.
 From July 8 to 12 (5 days and 4 nights), campers will receive in-depth instruction in collage, drawing, painting and printmaking, and explore concepts of form and colour.
 Working in small studio groups, teachers emphasize individual skill development and artistic style.
 This week-long studio program is well balanced with outdoor recreation and studio time.
 Visit the Artists for Kids website for more information and to register.

-Join North Vancouver Recreation and Culture (NVRC) for free and low-cost youth events and activities across NVRC facilities from May 1-7!
-Don’t miss the Star Wars marathon and themed youth swim, Swift dance party, Centennial Theatre jam session, free dodgeball and volleyball tournaments, and more!
+Join North Vancouver Recreation & Culture (NVRC) for free and low-cost youth events and activities across NVRC facilities from May 1-7!
+Don't miss the Star Wars marathon and themed youth swim, Swift dance party, Centennial Theatre jam session, free dodgeball and volleyball tournaments, and more!
 Visit the NVRC website to view the full calendar of events.